TouK/nussknacker-helm/src/README.md

 ----------
 The chart comes with the following monitoring components:

-- Telegraf
 - Influxdb
 - Grafana
+- Telegraf (used in flink mode)

-Metrics from Nussknacker are exposed in Flink via Prometheus.
+In the flink mode, the metrics from Nussknacker are exposed via Prometheus interface.
 They are read (and preprocessed) with Telegraf and sent to InfluxDB.
+In the streaming-lite mode, the metrics are sent directly from pods running scenarios to InfluxDB.
 Grafana with a predefined dashboard is used to visualize process data in Nussknacker.

 It is of course possible to replace built-in components with your own.
 Please look at:

-- ```telegraf-configmap.yaml``` to see preprocessing which is done before sending to Grafana (e.g. some Flink metric names are translated, we add additional tags, etc.)
+  names are translated, we add additional tags, etc.)
 - ```grafana/dashboard.json``` to see the built-in dashboard
 - ```countsSettings``` and ```metricsSettings``` in Nussknacker ConfigMap to see how to configure Grafana/InfluxDB URLs
+- ```telegraf-configmap.yaml``` to see preprocessing which is done before sending to Grafana (e.g. some Flink metric

 **NOTE** Grafana and InfluxDB are by default installed without authentication.
 To configure it, please follow respective charts documentation.